Native American Facts For Kids was written for young people learning about the Osage Indian

 stealing an enemy's weapon or horse, or forcing the other tribe's warriors to retreat.

-Some tribes the Osages frequently fought with included the
+Some groups the Osages frequently fought with included the

 What are Osage arts and crafts like?